-Current Graduate Students and Post-Docs
+Current and recent Graduate Students

 Ricky Flamio is currently a Ph.D. student in the lab where he uses genomics to study hybridization in sturgeons.
 Prior to coming to Southern Illinois University Carbondale (SIUC), Ricky completed his master’s degree at Fordham University (Bronx, NY) where he used molecular and ecological techniques to study hybridization and isolating mechanisms between two native sunfish (genus Lepomis) species.
 Under the guidance of Dr. Ed Heist at SIUC, Ricky is currently using next-generation sequencing techniques in order to study hybridization between the federally endangered pallid sturgeon (Scaphirhynchus albus) and the more common shovelnose sturgeon (Scaphirhynchus platorynchus) in the Missouri and Mississippi River Basins.
 The species are closely related and there is evidence of extensive hybridization, especially in the lower part of the species’ sympatric range.
 One of the conservation priorities for the pallid sturgeon is stocking of pure specimens, however, the current genetic markers used (19 microsatellites) do not provide the power needed to differentiate multigenerational backcrossed individuals and pure specimens.
 Ricky and Dr. Heist are working on developing hundreds to thousands of SNP markers that will be used to accomplish this goal.
 In his free time, Ricky likes to fly fish, scuba dive, and cook pasta.